-Emotional Sarah Michelle Gellar watches bestie Selma Blair nail cartwheel and splits on ‘DWTS’

 Emotional Sarah Michelle Gellar watches bestie Selma Blair nail cartwheel and splits on 'DWTS'

 “There’s hurdles we have to cross,” Farber explained.
-“I say, ‘Okay, you gotta kick with the left foot.’
-And she’s like, ‘Okay, but I can’t really feel my left leg.’
+“I say, ‘OK, you gotta kick with the left foot.’
+And she’s like, ‘OK, but I can’t really feel my left leg.’
 So we’ve come with indicators in our arms, which means the left and the right.”

 A casual viewer would never know that the actress regularly uses a cane as she nailed leg kicks, performed a perfect cartwheel and easily slipped into splits.